UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

   ```bash
   conda list
   ```

+Bookmark the [Conda Cheat Sheet](https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html), a reference as you begin working with Conda.

 ## Conclusion
 You’ve now got all the essential tools set up for your DSI certificate.
 For any questions or issues, reach out to: courses.dsi@utoronto.ca